Follow The Impact

 Trinity Episcopal Church will use their grant to launch Trinity Haven, a welcoming transitional home for LGBTQ youth.
 Currently, there is not a single residential program specifically for LGBTQ youth in the entire state of Indiana.
 Trinity Haven will use the Impact 100 funds in partnership with Indiana Youth Group (IYG) to offer acceptance, support, and evidence-based programming that help its residents develop skills needed to thrive in the world.

 2018 marked the 13th anniversary of Impact 100 in Indianapolis.
 The recipients were announced following finalist presentations and a vote by Impact 100 members at the Annual Awards Celebration on June 12.
 To date, the organization had awarded over $2.1 million to more than 50 local nonprofits.
-You can learn more about previous recipients in our Giving Report.
+You can learn more about previous recipients in our current Giving Report.

 In addition to the two $100,000 grants, three additional finalists each received grants of $5000: